CiscoSE/realtime_file_dlp/README.md

 12. successful OAuth Grant Flow finishes at https://long_aws_url.amazonaws.com/dev/authdone with a text
 **Thank you for providing the authorization.
 You may close this browser window.**
 13. application is now ready for use, try posting a file in a Webex Space

+## Credits
+Thanks to Ralf Schiffert raschiff@cisco.com for evangelization and providing sample shell scripts which demonstrate the functionality.